Dechrissen/subregular-learning/README.md

 ## Sources
 This repository is a fork and continuation of the work done by Emily Peterson, Cody St. Clair, and Joanne Chau [here](https://github.com/emkp/CSE538_FinalProject).

 The `data-gen` scripts were adapted from https://github.com/kkostyszyn/SBFST_2019.
 The use of `pynini` was updated for version 2.1.3.
-Function `rand_gen_no_duplicate()` was replaced with more efficient alternatives.
-Function `create_adversarial_examples()` was added.
+Function `rand_gen_no_duplicate` was replaced with more efficient alternatives (`alternate_rand_gen_no_duplicate`).
+Function `create_adversarial_examples` was added.
 Bugs throughout code were fixed. `check.py` was updated.
 The model, training, and evaluation code are new contributions.

 ## Dependencies